focallocal/fl-maps/README.md

 ![Focallocal logo](http://news.focallocal.org/wp-content/uploads/2015/02/focallocal-very-low-res1-min.png)

-This is the base branch for the new react-based fl-maps.
-All edits to either map are initially made in this master branch (fl-maps), and then pushed to the fl-sleeper branch after.
-All text and labels viewable to users must be defined in the i18n folder to be ready for multi-language support - this file is also used to define differences between both maps (focallocal.org and brightertomorrowmap.com)
+This is the base branch for the new react-based fl-maps project.

+All edits are initially made in this master branch (fl-maps), and then pushed to the fl-sleeper branch unless they are in the i18n folder to keep the codebase identical.

+All text and labels viewable to users must be defined in the i18n folder to be ready for multi-language support - this file is also used to define differences between both maps, The Public Happiness Platform at focallocal.org and Our Homelessness project at brightertomorrowmap.com.

+When the active team grows the two codebases can diverge, if you'd like to lead/support one side or advertise for more devs to join our build, let Andy know.

 # Contribution Guide